SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 with optimizations for writing brief, clutter-free closures in common scenarios.
 These optimizations include:

-* inference of parameter types
+* inferring parameter and return value types from context
-* implicit return values from single-expression closures
+* implicit returns from single-expression closures
-* short-hand parameter names
+* short-hand argument names
 * trailing closure syntax

 All of these optimizations are described in detail below.

+.. _Closures_CapturingValues:

 Capturing Values
 ----------------